 What is SIBO?

+So, what is SIBO?
 Your gut is home to trillions of microorganisms that play a role in your digestive function and immune health.
 Even your mood is affected!
 Most of the bacteria in your digestive tract are located in your colon and large intestine.
 A small amount lives in your small intestine.

 When something causes an imbalance in your gut (known as dysbiosis), the bacteria in your colon and large intestine can overgrow into your small intestine.
 This can wreak all sorts of digestive havoc, and soon turn into a whole-body issue.